blasteg/blasteg.github.io/README.md

 FAQ/ Known issue:
 1. Logic requires both having subweapon and access to ammo for it to be in logic, left/right click for weapon/ammo.
-2. Right click the woman statue to get Fertility statue.
-3. Yagomap, Yagostr and Shrine Map is condenced into a "place bone x/3" icon, increment it when you find one of them by cicking it.
+2. Yagomap, Yagostr and Shrine Map is condenced into a "place bone x/3" icon, increment it when you find one of them by cicking it.

 Updates:
 Beta 2: